 The entire day would be dedicated to touring the city of Delhi.

 You will start your morning tour with Old Delhi, built by the 5th Mughal ruler Shah Jahan.
 The visit to the Raj Ghat would also be on the itinerary.
 Mahatma Gandhi was cremated here, making the place highly significant for tourists interested in learning about this national figure.
 You would also visit the museum built to commemorate him.

-At the end of the day, you would be transferred to your hotel in Delhi.
+At the end of the day, you will be driven back to your hotel.
+Overnight is in Delhi.

 This day, you will be transferred to Samode by road.
 The trip would take approximately 4.5 hours to 5 hours.
 The area is well known for its magnificent Samode Palace and Samode Bagh.
 The palace, an excellent example of the Indo-Saracenic architecture, combines the best of Indian and Mughal architecture.
 This approximately 475 years old fort, was converted into a luxurious palace by Rawal Berisal.
 Later on, Rawal Sheo Singh added the Darbar Hall and the Sheesh Mahal magnifying the beauty of the palace.
 The beautiful landscape, Samode Bagh, was added by Maharaja Prithviraj Singh more than 150 years ago.

-At the end of the day, you will be transferred to your hotel, where you will have the rest of the day at leisure.
+Once you arrive at Samode, you will be transferred to your hotel, where you will have the rest of the day at leisure.
+Overnight is in Samode.

 Today you will be transferred to Jaipur by road.
 The city fondly referred to as the Pink City due to its pink-dominated color scheme, is the capital of Rajasthan.
 Named after the Maharaja Jai Singh, Jaipur represents the beauty and valor of the famous Rajput kings.
 This 260-years old city has been visited by famous personalities, including the 18th century Prince of Wales.